 “It’s only when you pause and look back that you realise ‘God, I have actually done quite a lot’.
 All manner of things – different kinds of work, stand-up, acting, comedy, sitcoms, plays, musical shows, books, documentaries, panel shows – every kind of show there is really.
 It’s a lot of experience to draw from and it’s been great looking back over so much of it.”

 In such a long and diverse career, mistakes happen, but Bill regrets little of it.
 Apart from choosing comedy in the first place.

 “I regret not pursuing more of an academic career at one stage – I would have loved to have gone on to and carried through a more academic life, got more qualifications and written a dissertation.
 But I was very much in a hurry, impatient and wanted to get on.
 That said, I have probably compensated for it over my career and have tried to study more as I go along.

-“I made a documentary about Alfred Wallace (A British naturalist, explorer, geographer, anthropologist and biologist who is best known for independently conceiving the theory of evolution through natural selection) a few years ago and that was almost like my dissertation.
+“I made a documentary about Alfred Wallace, a British naturalist and explorer, a few years ago and that was almost like my dissertation.
 I spent years researching the subject and talking to other people, reading all the books about him and educated myself about him to the point that I was able to give speeches and talks about him as I knew the subject inside out.
 That’s something I like a lot and get a lot of satisfaction from.”